argho1234/Arghyadeep-Pal/README.md

 # Personal Projects

-* Created an interactive dashboards to track and analyze online sales data.
+* Created an interactive Powr BI Dashboard  to track and analyze online sales data.
 * Used different types of customized visualization to show the complex parameters in a much comprehensible form.
 * The visualization shows Top parameters such as States by sales amount, months where profits were accumulated the most.